-To comply with statutory direction that CDBG-NDR funds be used for disaster-related expenses in the most impacted and distressed areas related to the Qualified Disaster, HUD is requiring that applicants address unmet needs in counties identified by HUD as "most impacted and distressed," as identified in Appendix G, or use other data approved by HUEXIII Appendix G to demonstrate and distressed as a result of the effects of the Qualified Disaster NDR-11511
+To comply with statutory direction that CDBG-NDR funds be used for disaster-related expenses in the most impacted and distressed areas related to the Qualified Disaster, HUD is requiring that applicants address unmet needs in counties identified by HUD as "most impacted and distressed," as identified in Appendix G, or use other data approved by HUD in Appendix G to demonstrate that the proposed 58 target area is most impacted and distressed as a result of the effects of the Qualified Disaster.

-Page 12 of 58 The Appropriations Act requires funds to be used only for specific disaster recovery related purposes.
+The Appropriations Act requires funds to be used only for specific disaster recovery related purposes.
 The law also requires that prior to the obligation of CDBG-DR funds, a grantee shall submit a plan detailing the proposed use of funds, including criteria for eligibility and how the use of these funds will address disaster relief, long-term recovery, restoration of infrastructure and housing, and economic revitalization in the most impacted and distressed areas.
 This plan is an Action Plan for Disaster Recovery (Action Plan).
 For Applicants selected to move on to Phase 2, the Applicant's Phase 1 and Phase 2 submissions for this competition together constitute an Action Plan as required under P.L.
 113-2.
 Appendix A of this Notice implements other requirements of the Appropriations Act and terms of the grant.